swent-group10/mvp-prd/template/10-timeline.md

 ## Deployment Resources

-For safe storage we will need capital to acquire a NAS to use as our main physical storage server and we'll also subscribe to a cold storage service (e.g Amazon Glacier S3) for redundancy to store a copy of our server that could be access if a problem arises with the NAS.
-The amount of cold storage used will be at 10 TB.
+For safe storage we will need capital to acquire a NAS to use as our main physical storage server, and we will also subscribe to a cold storage service (e.g Amazon Glacier S3) for redundancy to store a copy of our server that could be access if a problem arises with the NAS.
+The amount of cold storage used will be at least 10 TB.

 <div align="center">